Market Conditions and Industry Growth Yielding Higher Valuations

 Predictably, not everyone agrees.
 None other than Alan Greenspan, the Federal Reserve chairman at the time of the housing crash, recently floated the possibility a “bubble,” and KKR, the esteemed global investment firm, issued a recession warning based on a weakening U.S. dollar (not terrible for manufacturers!), higher unit labor costs, and other concerns.

 But in our view, overall market conditions should continue to be favorable for business owners considering a sale over the next 12-18 months.
 Beyond that is anybody’s guess, but you can be sure that we’ll be watching M&A trends and the economic landscape very closely for shifting winds.

 SC&H Capital works with clients to strategically guide conversations, inform decision-making, and, should the client determine the time is right to sell, facilitate transactions.
 If you have any questions regarding the current market activity and how it effects your manufacturing operations, do not hesitate to contact us.

-Craig Bowden is a Vice President with SC&H Capital and has nearly ten years of professional experience in M&A transaction, financial, and strategic advisory services.
+Craig Bowden is a Senior Vice President with SC&H Capital and has nearly ten years of professional experience in M&A transaction, financial, and strategic advisory services.
 He has been involved in several M&A transaction and strategic advisory assignments involving high-growth, middle-market companies across a number of industries including healthcare, manufacturing, business services, and software.